-All property, plant and equipment assets are measured initially at cost, representing the costs directly attributable to acquiring or constructing the asset and bringing it to the location and condition necessary for it to be capable of operating in the manner intended by the Authority.
+Assets are initially measured at cost, comprising: the purchase price any costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+The authority does not capitalise borrowing costs incurred while assets are under construction.
 All property, plant and equipment are used in operations and measured at current value.
 The carrying values of tangible fixed assets are reviewed for impairment in periods if events or changes in circumstances indicate the carrying value may not be recoverable.
 The expenses incurred for construction of the fixed asset are normally not capitalised (other than major projects spanning multiple years) but are charged to the Comprehensive Income and Expenditure Statement in the year to which they relate.

 Land and buildings are normally re-valued every five years applying Fair Value assumptions using independent professional valuations to reflect the current value to the Authority in their existing use.
-Where appropriate a re-valuation will be carried out within a five year period.
-In between full or quinquennial valuations a review is undertaken to determine whether or not annual indexation should be applied to ensure the carrying value continues to reflect the current value.
+Where appropriate a re-valuation will be carried out within a five-year period.
+In between full or quinquennial valuations a review is undertaken to determine whether annual indexation should be applied to ensure the carrying value continues to reflect the current value.
 Non-property assets will be carried at historical cost as a proxy for current value.